 Examples of experiential education include the scientific inquiry method, creative problem solving, experiments, artistic representation, and hands-on experiences.

 What kinds of activities will be available?

 Wild Paws will have on-site, standards-based educational programs designed for K-12 students.
 Wild Paws also plans to have activities, such as gardening, for the whole family!
-Additionally, we plan to hold community education classes in the Twin Cities and surrounding areas.
+Additionally, we plan to hold community education classes in the Twin Cities, Western Wisconsin, and surrounding areas.